wangywUST/wangywust.github.io/CourseADSP2026/lecture_7.md

 e(n)=d(n)-\hat v_1(n).
 $$

-When the filter minimizes $E\{|e(n)|^2\}$, it suppresses the part of the primary-channel noise predictable from the reference input.
+When the filter minimizes $E\{\vert e(n)\vert^2\}$, it suppresses the part of the primary-channel noise predictable from the reference input.
 The desired signal remains because it is not correlated with the reference noise.

 This is why the reference sensor must measure noise that is correlated with the interference but should not contain the desired signal.